allie frost

 Five Favorite Books

 A simple little post, talking about my five favorite books of all time.
 Admittedly, some titles on this list are flexible, but these are definitely in the upper echelon at a constant rate.
 5.)
-Brave New World by Aldous Huxley“COMMUNITY, IDENTITY, STABILITY.”I am admittedly due for a reread of this book, as I’ve only read … Continue reading Five Favorite Books
+Brave New World by Aldous Huxley“COMMUNITY, IDENTITY, STABILITY.”I am admittedly due for a reread of this book, as I’ve only read Continue reading

 I’ve Got Plans

 Hours at my job vary depending on a multitude of circumstances.
 Some days I can (allegedly) trek home after 9 hours, which is the standard length of a shift for a salaried executive at my workplace.
-Though, to be honest, I don't think I've worked a 9 hour shift since I started, and the other … Continue reading I’ve Got Plans
+Though, to be honest, I don’t think I’ve worked a 9 hour shift since I started, and the other Continue reading

 This Child